Q-Interline technology. Statistics illustration

 Reproducibility

-Reproducibility is related to repeatability, but rather than leaving the sample in place and run it 10 times in order to test the hardware short term stability, we move to test the surrounding robustness of the method in order to answer questions like:
+Reproducibility is related to repeatability, but rather than leaving the sample in place and run it 10 times to test the hardware short term stability, we move to test the surrounding robustness of the method in order to answer questions like:

 • Will I get the same answer tomorrow?